tejasdoypare96/tejasdoypare96/README.md

 ### Hi, I'm Tejas 👋

-🎓 MTech in IAP at IISc Bangalore
+🎓 MTech at IISc Bangalore
 🧠 Passionate about Machine Learning, Computer Vision, and Health Tech
 📍 Currently working on:
-- 🧍‍♂️ **ML-Based Gait Analysis System** using IMU and camera data
-- 🔄 Trajectory prediction using **Seq2Seq and LSTM** architectures
-- 🧼 Predictive maintenance using sensor fusion (IMU + YF-S201) with 83% accuracy
+-  **Feasibility of Augmenting Gait Analysis with Machine Learning Models**

 🚀 Past Projects:
 - 🖼️ **Image Captioning** using ResNet-LSTM with Attention (BLEU: 0.68)